infinum/wordpress-handbook/Code of Conduct/Pull Requests.md

 ## Comment resolution process

-When a comment is added to the PR, we shouldn't let it block the feature or bug from being released.
+When a comment is added to the PR, we shouldn't let it block the feature or bugfix from being released.
 Follow these rules about resolving the comments:

 * Person who left the comment should resolve it
 * Limit the discussion to 5-10 comments, if you can't find a common ground, schedule a meeting with a team to discuss it